Governance

 Introducing the VISA Board of Governors

-Mr. Alexander Kunzelmann (Secretary) is the representative of United Nations Office at Vienna (UNOV), where he is a legal officer with the International Trade Law Division of the United Nations Office of Legal Affairs.
+Mr. Alexander Kunzelmann (Secretary) is the representative of the United Nations Office at Vienna (UNOV), where he is a legal officer with the International Trade Law Division of the United Nations Office of Legal Affairs.
 Mr. Kunzelmann has previously practised law in both government and the private sector in Australia, specializing in constitutional, international, and commercial law.
 Mr. Kunzelmann has also lived and studied in Switzerland and the Netherlands.
 He is a keen amateur musician, playing violin and viola in orchestras in Canberra, The Hague, and Vienna.
 Mr. Kunzelmann has one son in Primary School.